rmanaem/esports-prediction/README.md

 - **Logistic Regression**: Simple and effective model to train to solve a binary classification problem.
 - **Support Vector Machine**: Can provide a decision function that separates the data convincingly.

+### Methodology

+To have a homogeneous training and testing data set, about 5000 matches were sampled per competitive tier.
+This ensures the player skill is equally represented in the samples, and do not influence the results.
+1/5 of the data was held out for testing the models at the end; the samples have been stratified to ensure the tier distribution is maintained.
+No penalty was required to solve any imbalanced data, since there was an almost equal amount of samples for each of the labels analyzed.
+This contributed to limit data-driven asym- metric costs.

 ## Deliverable Contents

 The deliverable collection contains the following documents: